Fraexex/fishbot/README.md

 Shuttle: https://docs.shuttle.rs/introduction/welcome

 Note: If you decide to copy this, don't forget to create a Secrets.toml file to add your discord bot token!

+TODO:

+Commands:

+/fish -> random image of a fish

+/jankenpon -> rock-paper-scissors mini-game with the bot or other members of the server

+/amongus -> Among Us simulator